-    Families/large dining groups (brunch spots or family style restaurants):
+Families/large dining groups (brunch spots or family-style restaurants):

 Try to lean more toward four and five-tops, with the flexibility to mix and match.
 This is especially important if you plan on having any private dining events or anything celebratory.
-Sometimes six or seven tops can be permanent options as well, but only if your service is heavily family oriented.
+Sometimes six or seven tops can be permanent options as well, but only if your service is heavily family-oriented.

-If you are a family style restaurant, you can use a bit less space and truly maximize the space provided to you.
-Many places are using community style dining and this trend has really taken off!
+If you are a family-style restaurant, you can use a bit less space and truly maximize the space provided to you.
+Many places are using community-style dining and this trend has really taken off!

 Business clientele, expedited and less traditional dining options:

 For business transient, use two and three-top tables, with several four-tops scattered throughout.
 It is especially important to space tables appropriately for business transient guests.

 Leave room for each table of guests, and give most importantly give them their space needed to converse after the food has been served!

 While creating a flow helps maximize your revenue, be sure not to rush your diners!
-With that being said, flow is a necessary and vital component to any business and needs to be properly thought out.
+With that being said, flow is a necessary and vital component of any business and needs to be properly thought out.

 There are so many different aspects to take into account when discovering flow, and all vary with the type of restaurant and service you are offering.

-Fine dining will not focus as much on flow, as many higher end restaurants are booked well in advance and have a waiting list.
+Fine dining will not focus as much on flow, as many higher-end restaurants are booked well in advance and have a waiting list.